Hemangiopericytoma

 A hemangiopericytoma is a type of soft-tissue sarcoma that originates in the pericytes in the walls of capillaries.
 When inside the nervous system, although not strictly a meningioma tumor, it is a meningeal tumor with a special aggressive behavior.
 It was first characterized in 1942.

 Signs and symptoms

 Symptoms of hemangiopericytoma vary greatly depending on both tumor stage and affected organs.
 Most patients report pain and mass-related symptoms, while others also report vascular disease-related symptoms, and some have no symptoms until late in the disease process.
 Hemangiopericytomas are most commonly found in the meninges, lower extremities, retroperitoneum, pelvis, lungs, and pleura.

 Histopathology

 Hemangiopericytomas are tumors that are derived from specialized spindle shaped cells called pericytes, which line capillaries.

-Hemangiopericytoma located in the cerebral cavity is an aggressive tumor of the mesenchyme with oval nuclei with scant cytoplasm.
-"There is dense intercellular reticulin staining.
-Tumor cells can be fibroblastic, myxoid, or pericytic.
-These tumors, in contrast to meningiomas, do not stain with epithelial membrane antigen.
-They have a grade 2 or 3 biological behavior, and need to be distinguished from benign meningiomas because of their high rate of recurrence (68.2%) and metastases.

 Diagnosis

 Computerized tomography and magnetic resonance imaging are not effective methods for diagnosis of hemangiocytomas.
 In practice, a presumptive diagnosis is often reached through exclusion of other soft tissue tumors, and a tissue biopsy is required to confirm diagnosis.